 This process takes time, effort, and a level of familiarity and expertise with introducing correct and functional tracking to websites, emails, digital ads, and the other channels your recruitment efforts make use of.
 There is a level of complexity inherent in making all of this tracking work correctly within a single, centralized CRM, and you may find that your school needs assistance in order to set it up correctly.
 Nonetheless, once you have proper tracking in place, you can begin working with a CRM with confidence that the insights you are gaining are genuine indicators of what your next steps should be.

-How to Choose a CRM for Education Lead Generation
+How to Choose The Best CRM for Your School

-By contrast, general purpose CRM systems like Hubspot, Salesforce, and Microsoft Dynamics might take a little more effort and time to set up.
+General-purpose CRM systems like Hubspot, Salesforce, and Microsoft Dynamics are also more affordable, but may take a little more effort and time to set up.
 These platforms are meant for sales and marketing professionals across all kinds of industries, meaning dashboards and reports will need a bit of customization before they will provide the useful insights that recruitment teams are looking for.

 As a general rule, ensure you choose a CRM that integrates well with software and digital channels your organization already relies on, to avoid needing to adopt additional new tools when getting started.
 You should also ensure you choose a CRM that includes all the features you want – email tracking, for instance – and that is customizable, so that you can easily run and monitor campaigns centering on your specific goals and activities.
 It can also be highly valuable to choose a system that is cloud-based, allowing for access outside of the office.
 Strong security features are an absolute necessity for protecting both your information and the information of your prospective students.